-- French toast rolls-ups.
-These feel like a treat, but fresh fruit, low-sugar jam, and low-fat cream cheese make these a smarter snack option.
-The cornflake coating gets extra crunch when baked on stoneware.
-Watch how easy it is to make this snack with your children:
+These feel like a treat, but the fresh fruit, low-sugar jam, and low-fat cream cheese make these a smarter snack option.
+The cornflake coating gets extra crunchy when baked on stoneware.